-Innovative Professor Partners with Enbridge
+Innovative Instructor Partners with Enbridge

 Large-scale infrastructure projects are complex and require close coordination and cooperation between the public, private and civic sector.
-It’s for that reason Professor Sherena Hussain of the Brookfield Centre in Real Estate and Infrastructure chose to structure a course around the subject of partnership models.
+It’s for that reason Instructor Sherena Hussain of the Brookfield Centre in Real Estate and Infrastructure chose to structure a course around the subject of partnership models.

 To better expose students to the complexity of a substantial infrastructure project, Hussain eschewed a traditional final exam, and instead organized a class project in the form of a case competition – with an assist from an industry leader.